next-actions/pytest-mh/docs/articles/life-cycle/setup-and-teardown.rst

 The topology scope allows you to prepare hosts to run a specific topology.
 The setup is run when a topology is entered the first time.
-After this step, all tests for the currently selected topology are run and when these tests are finished, then topology teardown is called.
+After this step, all tests for the currently selected topology are run and when these tests are finished, the topology teardown is called.

 .. dropdown:: Setup
     :color: success